yisimo/e-commerce-website/README.md

 # e-commerce-website
-This is my development of an e-commerce website open source code.
+This is an e-commerce website open source code by myself.